 Maybe we began confidently that our lives would be prosperous and fruitful for God.
 Then bad things happened, circumstances messed it up.
 Maybe we ourselves failed, we sinned, we found weaknesses in ourselves we did not know we had, and life is not going where we thought it would.
 Disappointments.
+It sure looks like we're not bearing fruit, and our leaves sure have withered!

-But God says, "You go after vv1-2, you turn from sin and live in my ways, I'll take care of v3."
+But God says, "You have not seen the end.
+You go after vv1-2, I'll take care of vv3-6.
+You choose my ways, I'll take care of the blessing and the fruitful tree."
+Amen.

-Father in heaven, you are the God of Psalm 1.
-Hear our prayer.
+PRAYER: Father in heaven, you are the God of Psalm 1.
 We know this psalm is telling the truth, and we want our lives to show that we know.
 We want you to be our God, and we want to be your people, and we want our lives to show that.
 Every day, keep us from the ways of the sinners and the mockers.
 Every day, help us remember your ways and love your ways.
 We want the blessing that begins this psalm - "blessed is the one" - we want that blessing, Father.
 Each of us wants our lives to be the tree that bears fruit in its season, and its leaves don't wither.
 We want you to watch over our lives and make that happen.
 Hear our prayer.
 Amen.